UdaraSandesha/chess-games-database/README.md

 # chess-games-database

-#this uses node cli to enter chess games for relevant chess openings
+#This is a simple node js application built to store chess games filtered by chess openings

+use "node index.js --help" to list available commands